PhantomOfTheOpera/software_architecture_vey-hryniv/README.md

-# This is aa repository for tasks at Software Architecture course (Authors: Bogdan Vey, Oleksa Hryniv)
+# This is a repository for tasks at Software Architecture course (Authors: Bogdan Vey, Oleksa Hryniv)